t-montes/FPGA-Frogger/README.md

 In the project [M06-Frogger](/ProjectDesign-M06-Frogger/Enunciado-DESIGNPROBLEM-2101-M06.pdf) a Frogger game was developed, in which the Verilog programming language was used, which is a hardware description language (HDL - Hardware Description Language), and the Xilinx ISE FPGA simulation software was used; Quartus Prime Lite Edition was used as IDE.

+A video of the game can be seen [here](https://www.youtube.com/watch?v=bemeV4KzBMI).

 ## M07-Fibonacci

 In the project [M07-Fibonacci](/ProjectDesign-M07-Fibonacci/Enunciado-DESIGNPROBLEM-2101-M07.pdf) a program was developed in Verilog (HDL) that has a state machine through which the Fibonacci series in binary is calculated.